 - Configure ticket details such as selecting a request type, improving ticket resolution with ticket types, adding details to tickets with tech notes, and escalating or de-escalating a ticket.

-- Set a ticket email alert to notify a tech, level tech, or group manager when a tech creates a new ticket.
+- Set up a ticket email alert to notify a tech, level tech, or group manager when a tech creates a new ticket.

 - Create a ticket checklist to help techs assigned to several tickets ensure that all tasks in a ticket are completed before the ticket is closed.